 Climate

 The state covers the entire Western side of the country, and as a result has a very diverse climate.
-The northern part of the state features a tropical climate, characterised by incredible humidity during some parts of the year.
-The southern part of the state offers a more mediterranean style of climate, much more comfortable to live in.
+The northern part of the state has a distinctly tropical climate, with hot temperatures and high humidity during the wet season.
+The southern part has a more Mediterranean-style climate and is generally more temperate.
 Summers in the south are generally hot and dry while winters can be cool and crisp.

 Lifestyle